Whitaker Wright: Trial and death

 The trial took place in January 1904, before Mr. Justice Bigham; the prosecution was led by one of the best barristers of the day, Rufus Isaacs.
 Bigham was one of the most astute corporate law experts in England, and Isaacs was an expert in stock market procedure, having previously worked as a broker.
 The government, when studying the confusion of Wright's paper trail, could not see a successful government prosecution; instead the prosecution was brought by the stockholders.
 With a prosecutor exposing the various financial tricks that Wright pulled for the jury, and a jurist patiently explaining points about finance, Wright's attempts at obfuscation were defeated.

 On 26 January 1904, Wright was convicted of fraud at the Royal Courts of Justice and given a seven-year prison sentence.
 He committed suicide by swallowing cyanide in a court anteroom immediately afterward.
 The inquest also revealed that he had been carrying a revolver in his pocket, presumably as a backup; he was never searched, as the security was weaker at the Royal Courts, which were Civil Courts.
 The trial was held there as it was deemed likelier that the special jury required would be less prejudiced against the accused than a normal jury at the Old Bailey criminal court, which was in the city.
-In spite of his financial misconduct, there was a great outburst of grief at his funeral at Witley, where he is buried.
+Despite his financial misconduct, there was a great outburst of grief at his funeral at Witley, where he is buried.